SkretasLab/ProteoSeeker/README.md

    -php/--phobius-folder-path     Str -Opt- The path to the folder of phobius.

    -bbp/--bowtie-build-path       Str -Opt- The path to the bowtie build executable.

-   -hfp/--bowtie-path             Str -Opt- The path to the bowtie executable.

-   -pfp/--parameters-file-path    Str -Opt- The path to the file with the parameters and their
-                                  values.
 ~~~

 ## 3.3 Docker Hub